There are many things we can do for you. Really, it depends on what is triggering the suspension.

 If you have been charged with an Impaired Driving related offence, there is a 90 day ADLS (Administrative Drivers License Suspension).
 Just because you got an ADLS does not mean it is over.

-The lawyers at Neuberger & Partners can help you with the Impaired charge, and if you qualify for one of those grounds, we can help you with your LAT (License Appeal Tribunal) Appeal.
+We can help you with the Impaired charge, and if you qualify for one of those grounds, we can help with your LAT cases (License Appeal Tribunal) and ADLS suspensions (Administrative Drivers License Suspension).